 Registration and Blackboard

 Registration is online.
-After you have been registered by the graduate registrar, you can make changes to your schedule.
+After you have been registered by our registrar, you can make changes to your schedule.

-Visit the College's portal, my.wm.edu.
+Visit the university's portal, my.wm.edu.
 Through this portal, you can access your G Suite email, Blackboard, and Banner - the student system that provides your student record, allows you to register, etc.